NCAS-CMS/cms-website/_unified-model/ozone-redistribution.md

 At the end of the year, `postproc` converts these to pp format, and keeps two years worth of files on disk for processing.

 Then `retrieve_ozone` runs again.
-This time it adds in symlinks for the `po` file(s) in `share/data/ozone_redistribution`. and adds a symlink for the new ozone ancil file that the OR code will create (in `share/data/etc/ozone`).
+This time it adds in symlinks for the `po` file(s) in `share/data/ozone_redistribution`.

-After this, the `redistribute_ozone` runs the actual OR code, which generates a new ozone ancillary file for the next model year in `share/data/etc/ozone`.
+Next the `redistribute_ozone` runs the actual OR code, which generates a new ozone ancillary file for the next model year in `share/data/etc/ozone`.

-So the OR is not actually run until the end of the first year of the simulation, and then it just uses data from this first year.
+So the OR is not run until the end of the first year of the simulation, and then it just uses data from this first year.
 For subsequent years, it uses the previous two years worth of data.
 This is a bit different to the system at the Met Office, where data is extracted from MASS from a previous run so that the redistribution can be done before the start of the simulation.

+</div><!-- /.medium-8.columns -->
+</div><!-- /.row -->

 ## Adding ozone redistribution to a suite.